Research shows that children do better at school when their parents are involved and engaged in their education.

 - Improve your own skills to support your child’s learning.

-- School Associations help schools in a number of ways, by participating in:
+School Associations help schools in a number of ways:

 - Participating in the development of school policies, school improvement plans and the formulation of school objectives, priorities, strategic directions and values